-It is expected that fellows will teach one semester class per year in the English Department of Kenyon College, but these positions cannot be absolutely guaranteed because departmental needs may shift.
+It is expected that fellows will teach at least one semester class per year in the English Department of Kenyon College, but these positions cannot be absolutely guaranteed because departmental needs may shift.
 The fellowship stipend will not be affected by teaching status.
 Fellows may also have opportunities to teach in the Kenyon Review Summer Writing Workshops.

 - In what ways will the fellows assist The Kenyon Review and KROnline?

 Fellows will work on a variety of creative and editorial projects for both Kenyon Review and KROnline.
 While the nature of these projects will depend on the needs of the magazine and the interests and skills of each fellow, contributions may include reading submissions, assisting with programs and reading series, working with The Kenyon Review’s student associates and interns, and developing new initiatives.

 - How much is the fellowship?